Skip to main content

 Screenshot indicating a pending refund state in a Shopify order

-This order adjustment of 94.08 above represents the pending refund.
+This order adjustment of 94.08 shown above represents this pending refund.

 Screenshot showing an approved order adjustment in Shopify

-Once Bookkeep receives a confirmation from Shopify that the pending refund has been completed, we will rerun the specific day in question, showing the updated journal entry as shown below:
+Once Bookkeep receives confirmation from Shopify that the pending refund is completed, it reruns the journal entry for the affected day.
+In the updated entry:

 Screenshot showing the updated journal entry in Bookkeep

-Looking ahead at the journal entry for June 13th, the refund transaction was approved which reversed in pending payments (shown at the bottom of the image below) and reduced the Shopify Payments Balance since this money given back to the customer:
+On June 13th, the refund transaction was approved, which reversed the pending payments amount from June 12 (shown at the bottom of the image) and reduced the Shopify Payments Balance since the funds were issued back to the customer.

 Screenshot showing the refund confirmation in Shopify

-This refund is corroborated in Shopify as shown on the 13th when the refund was actually issued back to the customer.
+The refund is corroborated in Shopify on the 13th when the funds were actually returned to the customer.

 Screenshot of refund issued to customer in Shopify

-This demonstrates the complexity of pending refunds as the full refund impact can span multiple days, but Bookkeep correctly monitors and captures the entire impact for a Shopify store.
+This demonstrates the complexity of pending refunds, as the full refund impact can span multiple days, but Bookkeep ensures the entire impact is accurately captured for your Shopify store.